Sign Up for a Free Account

 Overview

 The nomenclature for vasculitis has been updated to account for size of the inflamed vessel, immunopathogenesis, and clinical features.
 Antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis includes microscopic polyangiitis, granulomatosis with polyangiitis, and eosinophilic granulomatosis with polyangiitis.
 All affect small vessels and involve autoantibody formation against the antigens proteinase 3 and myeloperoxidase.
 There are no defined diagnostic criteria.
 The authors discuss management of ANCA-associated vasculitis, including the diagnosis based on clinical manifestations with challenges determining disease activity and damage.
 The increasing role of antibody markers and prognostic features are discussed.
-The most recent data on targeted immunotherapies is reviewed with regards to induction of remission, maintenance treatment, and side effects.
+The most recent data on targeted immunotherapies are reviewed with regards to induction of remission, maintenance treatment, and side effects.

 Key points

-• ANCA-associated vasculitis is the current nomenclature for small-vessel vasculitides, including microscopic polyangiitis (MPA, vasculitis without granulomatosis), granulomatosis with polyangiitis (GPA, vasculitis and granulomatosis but no asthma) and eosinophilic granulomatosis with polyangiitis (EGPA, vasculitis, granulomatosis, asthma, eosinophilia).
+• ANCA-associated vasculitis is the current nomenclature for small-vessel vasculitides, including microscopic polyangiitis (MPA, vasculitis without granulomatosis), granulomatosis with polyangiitis (GPA, vasculitis and granulomatosis but no asthma), and eosinophilic granulomatosis with polyangiitis (EGPA, vasculitis, granulomatosis, asthma, eosinophilia).

 • The most commonly affected tissues are the upper and lower respiratory tract, kidneys, skin, and peripheral nerves.